-On initial recognition, a financial asset is measured at: amortized cost; fair value through other comprehensive income FVOCI - (debt investment and equity investment); or fair value through profit or loss (FVTPL).
+On initial recognition, a financial asset is measured at: amortized cost; fair value through other comprehensive income FVOCI; or fair value through profit or loss (FVTPL).

 Financial assets are not reclassified subsequent to their initial recognition, except if and in the period the Company changes its business model for managing financial assets.